mazwat/mazwat.github.io/design-patterns-lm.md

 Factory defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

-You can see this example as Visual Studio App here:
+You can see this example as Visual Studio App in this repo:
 [https://github.falmouth.ac.uk/Matt-Watkins/COMP140-Factory-Example](https://github.falmouth.ac.uk/Matt-Watkins/COMP140-Factory-Example)

 ### Abstract Factory